albipuliga/ItaloCode/README.md

 gcc lexer.c parser.c -o myprogram
 ```

-These commands compile both source files and link them into an executable named myprogram.
-Header files ensure necessary declarations are available during compilation, allowing parser.c to use functions and structures defined in lexer.c.
+These commands compile both source files and link them into an executable named `myprogram`.
+Header files ensure necessary declarations are available during compilation, allowing `parser.c` to use functions and structures defined in `lexer.c`.
+*